dyarmak/Openpyxl-Manipulations/readme.md

 # Using OpenPyXL to manipulate excel files

 This is my first "real" python programming project.

-Hoping to get more familiar with using Git and Github in the process
+I am hoping to also get more familiar with using Git and Github in the process

+Version control and change tracking on my own was getting messy!